-Unless you plan on staying in a comfortable chalet - such as Basecamp Lodge - sipping Vin Chaud all week, skis and boots are vital pieces of equipment.
+Unless you plan on staying inside in a comfortable chalet - such as Chalet Atlas - sipping Vin Chaud all week, skis and boots are vital pieces of equipment.
 Now, the general consensus is to rent both Skis and Ski Boots for the first time certainly, and maybe a trip or two after that, but at that point, you’ll generally be thinking about whether to take the plunge and buy some.
 As ever, there are pros and cons to both options, so in this blog, we’ll try to lay out arguments for both and shed a little light on the topic.

 Hiring Skis and Ski Boots

 As stated, when you’re starting out, it’s wise to rent.
 You don’t know if a skiing holiday will be right for you (although from experience, we’re confident it will be).
 There is also a lot information to take in when booking a ski holiday, like how snow sure the resort is, is it good for beginners, where’s the best bar… that sort of thing.
-There is also a lot of equipment to buy, most of which isn’t really suitable to rent, so it’s sensible to rent the easily available skis and boots through trusted partners, like Doorstep Skis
+There is also a lot of equipment to buy, most of which isn’t really suitable to rent, so it’s sensible to rent the easily available skis and boots through trusted partners, like Doorstep Skis for ski hire in Morzine.

 At Atlas Ski, we’ve partnered with Doorstep Skis, a service that sees premium equipment delivered directly to your chalet after you arrive.
 You provide height, weight and information about your ability and what you like to ski, and they will do the rest, meeting you at your accommodation to go through the fitting process.
 They use the latest stock in their hire fleet, so this is also a good opportunity to get to know different brands and styles of equipment if you’re thinking of buying soon.